STAT545-UBC/STAT545-UBC-original-website/hw06_data-wrangling-conclusion.md

 Consult the [general homework guidelines](hw00_homework-guidelines.html).

-Due anytime Monday 2017-11-13.
+Due anytime Monday 2017-11-14.

-Pick (at least) two of the topics below and do one of the exercise prompts listed, or something comparable.
+Pick (at least) two of the six (numbered) topics below and do one of the exercise prompts listed, or something comparable using your dataset of choice.

-### Character data
+### 1. Character data

 Read and work the exercises in the [Strings chapter](http://r4ds.had.co.nz/strings.html) or R for Data Science.

-### Writing functions
+### 2. Writing functions

 Pick one:

-  * Write one (or more) functions that do something useful to pieces of the Gapminder data.
-It is logical to think about computing on the mini-data frames corresponding to the data for each specific country.
+  * Write one (or more) functions that do something useful to pieces of the Gapminder or Singer data.
+It is logical to think about computing on the mini-data frames corresponding to the data for each specific country, location, year, band, album, ...
 This would pair well with the prompt below about working with a nested data frame, as you could apply your function there.
     - Make it something you can't easily do with built-in functions.